Allergies

 Mildew is also a common type of mold.

 Inhaling the spores causes allergic reactions in some people.
-Allergic symptoms from fungus spores are most common from July to early fall.
-Fungi grow in many places.
+Allergic symptoms from fungus spores are most common from July to the first hard frost.
+Fungi grows in many places.
 They can grow both indoors and outside, so allergic reactions can occur year-round.

 What Are the Symptoms of a Mold Allergy?